 Let a protection area be defined by a set of bounding contours.
 Protection points of a protection area are grid points of the fixed grid within the protection area.
 Protection to this area provided by a SAS aims to ensure that estimated aggregate interference exceeds that of [R2-SGN-12] at each protection point.
 The aggregate interference calculations shall be performed assuming the use of an isotropic antenna integrating over a 10 MHz bandwidth and using a specified elevation above ground level.

-As a result of a conservative SAS estimate, that aggregate interference from interfering CBSDs is expected to be less than or equal to a specified protection level for all protection points.
-Due to variability in approximation methods and artifacts of terrain, propagation, and statistical models, to fulfill the protection standard the SAS must show that it succeeds for the specified minimum fraction of the protection points in the protection area.
+Aconservative SAS estimate of aggregate interference from interfering CBSDs is expected to be less than or equal to a specified protection level for all protection points in the protection area.
+Due to variability in approximation methods and artifacts of terrain, propagation, and statistical models, to fulfill the protection standard the SAS must show that it succeeds for the specified minimum fraction (per the corresponding requirements that refer to this requirement) of the protection points in the protection area.

 DEPRECATED